jaragont/orchestration-workshop/_pages/4-optimisation-techniques.md

 > ##### What if?
 >
 > What happens if there are 100 customers?
 What about 1000?
 Or, what if we have 100,000 customers?
-Some real world services have millions of customers.
-How many **SELECT** statements would be emitted to fetch customer and address information?
+> Some real world services have millions of customers.
+> How many **SELECT** statements would be emitted to fetch customer and address information?
 {: .block-warning }

-This is popular problem known as the **N+1 problem**.
+This is a well-known problem known as the **N+1 problem**.
 Initially, one **SELECT** statement is emitted to loads the result collection of parent objects.
 Then, for each parent object, an additional **SELECT** is emitted to load attributes of each related child object.
 Consequently, for N parent objects, we would have **N + 1 SELECT** statements.

 > ##### Test Your Understanding
 >
 > For this scenario to fetch customer information, we require the `Address` information of all customers.
-Lazy loading is not a good strategy here.
-It becomes beneficial when we know we wouldn't be needing all the child objects.
-Is there a place in our service where lazy loading might be helpful?
+> Lazy loading is not a good strategy here.
+> It becomes beneficial when we know we wouldn't be needing all the child objects.
+> Is there a place in our service where lazy loading might be helpful?
 {: .block-tip }

 ### Eager Loading

 We can fix the N+1 problem by using **eager loading**.
 It refers when the related objects are loaded with the parent object up front.
 The child objects are automatically loaded along with its parent object.

 The ORM accomplishes this by consolidating a **JOIN** to the **SELECT** statement to load the related objects at simultaneously, or by emitting additional **SELECT** statements to load the related child objects.

 Eager loading is advantageous when we want to fetch information about all or numerous child objects along with its parent object.
 It's also a good practice to use this to reduce further queries and alleviate further load to the database.

 As a result, eager loading is the right choice for `Customer` and `Address` relationship.

 [Joined Eager Loading](https://docs.sqlalchemy.org/en/20/orm/queryguide/relationships.html#joined-eager-loading) is the most prominent type of eager loading.
 It applies a **JOIN** to the given **SELECT** statement to that related objects are loaded in the same result.

 Let's update the `relationship()` in both `Customer` and `Address` to `lazy="joined"`, and run the request to get the customer information.